toptutoring/ttutoring/_posts/2018-01-22-memorization-techniques-part-four.md

 A huge benefit of this system is being able to recall items at any point in the list and by numerical position without having to run through an entire sequence of events in your mind (such as in the chain method we explained last week).
 Despite the initial work required to commit the pegs to memory, you'll soon see how useful this method is for your studying and memory needs.

-Next week, we'll be exploring a method similar to the peg system, but with even more applications such as for memorizing long strings of numbers (ever wonder how those memory athletes do it?)
+Next week, we'll be exploring a method similar to the peg system, but with even more applications such as for memorizing long strings of numbers (ever wonder how those memory athletes do it?).
 Stay tuned and find out!